-- 3. At distances greater than 100 feet horizontal distance, from the normal high-water line of a water body1, tributary streams, or the upland edge of the Deer Brook wetland or Knight's Pond, there shall be permitted on any lot, in any 10 year period, selective cutting of not more than 40 percent of the volume of trees 4 inches or more in diameter, measured 41⁄2 feet above ground level.
-Tree removal in conjunction with the development of permitted uses shall be included in the 40 percent calculation.
+- 3. At distances greater than one hundred (100) feet horizontal distance, from the normal high-water line of a water body1, tributary streams, or the upland edge of the Deer Brook wetland or Knight's Pond, there shall be permitted on any lot, in any ten (10) year period, selective cutting of not more than 40 percent of the volume of trees four (4) inches or more in diameter, measured four and a half (41⁄2) feet above ground level.
+Tree removal in conjunction with the development of permitted uses shall be included in the fourty (40) percent calculation.
 For the purposes of these standards volume may be considered to be equivalent to basal area. - 4.
-In no event shall cleared openings for any purpose, including but not limited to, principal and accessory structures, driveways, lawns and sewage disposal areas, exceed in the aggregate, 25 percent of the lot area within the Residential Shoreland District and/or Resource Protection District or 10,000 square feet, whichever is greater, including land previously cleared. - 5.
+In no event shall cleared openings for any purpose, including but not limited to, principal and accessory structures, driveways, lawns and sewage disposal areas, exceed in the aggregate, twenty five (25%) percent of the lot area within the Residential Shoreland District and/or Resource Protection Districtor 10,000 square feet, whichever is greater, including land previously cleared. - 5.
 Legally existing nonconforming cleared openings may be maintained, but shall not be enlarged, except as permitted by this Ordinance. - 6.
 Fields and other cleared openings that have reverted to primarily shrubs, trees, or other woody vegetation shall be regulated under the provisions of this section (T).